lordofthejars/nosql-unit/README.md

 > Notice that if attributes value are integers, double quotes are not required.
 Also you can define as many *index* subdocuments as required, but only one *data* document which will be inserted into **Elasticsearch**.
   Moreover property *indexId* is only mandatory if you want to use the inserted data to be validated with *@ShouldMatchDataSet*.
-Document index is used to run comparisions      faster than retrieving all data.
+Document index is used to run comparisons      faster than retrieving all data.
 If you are not planning to use the expectations capability of **NoSQLUnit** then you are not required to set *indexId* property and **Elasticsearch** will provide one for you.

 Getting Started
 ---------------